Scarum Fair | TheBookSeekers

 Enter the Scarum Fair ... if you dare!
 Take a ride on the Scary-Go-Round and Teacup Terror, or enter the Coffin Race.
 Meet The Head, The Hand, and Madame Ratowski, the palm reader who likes to be paid in swiss cheese.
 Visit the chiropractic tent of Dr. Crunch, who'll "pulverize your sternum, and disconnect your knee, then move your metatarsals where your tailbone used to be."
 And unusual food awaits: sample some cat-hair stew, I-scream, and a type-A blood-red punch.
 Cap off the entertainment with a special event: Count Dracula's wedding.
 Jessica Swaims's deliciously creepy, funny poems are brought to life by Carol Ashley's gorgeous, ghoulish illustrations in this CRA Eureka!
 Nonfiction Children's Silver Honor Book.

 There are 32 pages in this book.
-It is an anthology.
-This book was published 2010 by Wordsong .
+This book was published in 2010 by Astra Publishing House .

 Jessica Swaim is a former children's librarian and currently catalogs library materials for a school district in Colorado.
 She is the author of a rhyming picture book, The Hound form the Pound .
 She lives near Denver, Colorado.
 Carol Ashley earned a BFA in animation and an MFA in film and art from the California Institute of the Arts.
 She worked on such films as Over the Hedge, Madagascar, and Flushed Away.
 She lives in Atlanta, Georgia.
 This is her first picture book.